 International Bank Transfer

 To make international bank transfer from New Zealand to another country, SWIFT Code is required on top of recipient name, bank name & branch and account number.
-The information can be found in online SWIFT Code database.

 List of Financial Institution Codes